8 Audience Targeting Strategies from Digital Marketing Experts

 5. Prioritize SEO

-According to Ade Holder, digital marketing consultant at digital marketing agency 427 Marketing, organic SEO is the best targeting there is because “there is nothing better than simply being in front of the customer when they search for exactly what you are able to offer.”
+According to Ade Holder, digital marketing consultant at digital marketing agency 427 Marketing, organic SEO is the best audience targeting there is because “there is nothing better than simply being in front of the customer when they search for exactly what you are able to offer.”

 If your brand ranks high for relevant terms, it is targeting everyone actively searching for your products and services.